BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 The spring 2025 Data Science Week takes place from March 3rd to March 10th.
 There will be an opening lecture and talk introducing the topic, the schedule for the week, and the technicalities of competing in the datathon.

-The rest of the week, there will be lunch lectures on core data science skills, followed by practicals applying those skills to the problem in the datathon.
-Invited speakers will be fit into the schedule based on availability and opportunity.
+The rest of the week, there will be lunch talks on topics surrounding digital phenotyping, followed by lectures on core data science skills and practicals applying those skills to the problem in the datathon.
 The data science week closes on Monday the 10th with presentations from the competing datathon teams, and a final keynote.

 Further details will be made available in the coming weeks and months.